bacchilu/react-bootstrap/README.md

 # react-bootstrap

-Bootstrap Modal as a React Component.
+Some tests of mine in eclapsulating Bootstrap widgets in React Components.

 ## Install